 § 310.
-Duties of contractors and subcontractors-Liability of employers for violations by contractors and subcontractors
+Duties of contractors and subcontractors-Liabilities of employers for violations of by contractors and subcontractors

-The Indian preference requirements contained in this Title shall be binding on all contractors and subcontractors of employers, regardless of tier, and shall be deemed a part of all contract and subcontract specifications.
-The employer shall be subject to penalties provided herein for violation of this Title if the contractor or subcontractor fails to comply.
+The Indian preference requirements contained in this Title shall be binding on all contractors and subcontractors doing projects for employers (unless applicable federal or state law prevents such a preference), regardless of tier, as referenced in 40 CNCA § 301(A)(2), and shall be deemed a part of all contract and subcontract specifications.
+Any violation of this Act by a contractor or subcontractor of an employer shall subject the contractor or subcontractor to penalties even if the contract does not contain the Indian preference requirement, unless applicable federal or state law prevents such a preference.